... (a musical biography) ...

 In 2014, he left Here & took time off from work to travel, run & camp around U.S., visiting 35 of 50 states over the course of a year.
 While traveling he found a home on the Big Island of Hawaii, where he resumed freelance work as a composer, arranger, performer, guitarist and is developing & maintaining an orchard.

-He continues to use his analyst background periodically as a community contributor to the award-winning #CitizenSleuth project overseen by Center for Public Integrity.
-Some of his research, done in conjunction with a few other individuals, has contributed to legal filings against government officials by Campaign Legal Center.
+He continues to use his analyst background periodically with freelance consulting work and as a community contributor to the award-winning #CitizenSleuth project overseen by Center for Public Integrity.

 ... (i only dream to live, dream and color outside every possible line) ...